Open up and say "Ahh!"

 How have you guys evolved from record to record?
 And in what ways do you make sure to stay the same?

 From our first record to Vitamins & Minerals has been a crazy journey.
 I think we've matured as songwriters and also as producers.
 We've learned that it's important to collaborate with other artists who can help you reach that sound you're looking for.
 This is the first record we've made that incorporates so many different artists.
 We went from coloring with six crayons to using that big-ass box with five types of blue.
 We'll always keep growing and moving forward.
 But we'll never lose that urge to connect with people and bring them some real quality music.
 I think that will always stay the same.

-You'll celebrate the record release this Friday at the Stage, along with special musical guests and an opportunity for fans to pay an extra $5 to get an advance copy of the new album.
+You'll be celebrating the record release on November 4 at The Stage, along with special musical guests and an opportunity for fans to pay an extra $5 to get an advance copy of the new album.
 Seems like, as usual, you guys are doing it big.